SeldonIO/seldon-core/doc/source/workflow/api-testing.md

 The above sends a predict call to a gRPC component exposed at 0.0.0.0:5000 using the contract.json to create a random request.

-You can find more examples in the [example models folder notebooks](../examples/models).
+You can find more examples in the [example notebooks list](../examples/notebooks.html).

 To understand the format of the contract.json see details [below](#api-contract).